-The weighted-average year-end benefit obligation discount rate for our domestic Pension Benefits plans was 3.72% and 4.36% at December 31, 2017 and December 31, 2016, respectively.
+The discount rate represents the interest rate that should be used to determine the present value of future cash flows currently expected to be required to settle our pension and PRB obligations.
+The discount rate assumption is determined by using a theoretical bond portfolio model consisting of bonds rated AA or better by Moody's Investors Service for which the timing and amount of cash flows approximate the estimated benefit payments for each of our pension plans.
+The weighted-average year-end benefit obligation discount rate for our domestic Pension Benefits plans was 4.33% and 3.72% at December 31, 2018 and December 31, 2017, respectively.
 Our foreign Pension Benefits plan assumptions have been included in the Pension Benefits assumptions in the table above.